-Zips, collars, draw cords and pockets increase versatility and allow for increased ventilation during exertion or for all openings to be pulled closed while at rest and/or in very cold conditions.
+Zips, collars, draw cords and closeable cuffs increase versatility and allow for ventilation during activity or for all openings to be pulled closed in cold conditions or while at rest.

-This insulating layer can be combined with outer layer for wind and water resistant or can be separate.
-Fleeces in particular can't really be used as the only outer layer in the worst conditions despite the new coatings and finishes, they just aren't wind or water-proof enough on their own.
+The insulating layer can be combined with outer layer for wind and water resistant or can be separate.
+Soft materials can't really be used as the only outer layer in the worst conditions despite the new coatings and finishes, they just aren't wind or water-proof enough on their own.

 Lower body insulation.